-The following excerpt is from my forthcoming book, Women, Minorities, and Other Extraordinary People The New Path to Workforce Diversity (Spring 2018)
+The following excerpt is from my forthcoming book, Women, Minorities, and Other Extraordinary People (Greenleaf Book Group, Sept.
+2018)

 While it is a challenging concept, developing and sustaining a diverse and inclusive workforce is possible.
 The goals of Women, Minorities, and Other Extraordinary People: The New Path to Workforce Diversity are to explore the challenge of developing diverse, inclusive organizations, to share a framework for how to navigate difference, to propose a new path and to invite immediate action to begin resolving what appear to be complex, intractable issues that actually have tangible solutions, provided that company leaders possess the fortitude to explore their beliefs and the standards upon which their corporate cultures are built.
 These leaders must be willing to examine the assumptions that drive their behaviors, apply their own learning to their organizations, take risks and act with courage and alacrity.
 Business benefits alone are insufficient to drive the implementation of a diverse and inclusive workforce.
 Companies that focus on “initiatives” to solve the problem but don’t understand the value systems upon which company behavior is predicated, will most assuredly lose the battle to hire and keep diverse talent, and with it, their competitive edge.
 Diversity initiatives focus on symptoms rather than root causes, making those initiatives insufficient at driving real, sustainable change.